AlexTechLegend/EchoChain/README.md

 # EchoChain

 This is a minimal implementation of the **EchoChain** website.
 It generates short "5-second thoughts" with different moods and personalities.
+The UI adapts to the selected personality and keeps a small history of generated thoughts.

 ## Usage